-The black-capped conure is one of the smallest of the conure parrots, and is one of the most distinctive in appearance, with its brownish-black crown and scale-patterned neck.
-It can be a slightly shy bird, but once comfortable with its family, the black-capped conure is an inquisitive and loving pet.
-It has the notable advantage of being a quieter species than the other conures.
+The black-capped conure is one of the smallest of the conure parrots, as well as one of the most distinctive in appearance with its brownish-black crown and scale-patterned neck.
+Black-capped conures can be slightly shy, but once comfortable with their adopted family; they are an inquisitive and loving pet.
+This bird has the notable advantage of being a quieter species than other conures.

 Origin and History

-The black-capped conures native to areas of South America including Peru, Bolivia, and southwestern Brazil.
-It lives in humid forest ranging from the Amazonian lowlands up the slopes of the eastern Andes to an altitude of about 6,000 feet.
-Because much of this bird's native habitat is being disturbed, it is designated as a Near Threatened species.
+The black-capped conure is native to areas of South America, including Peru, Bolivia, and southwestern Brazil.
+It lives in humid forest ranging from the Amazonian lowlands up to the slopes of the eastern Andes to an altitude of about 6,000 feet.
+Because much of this bird's native habitat is being disturbed, it is a "near threatened" species for extinction.

-This is one of the quieter of the conure species, but with patient training, the black-capped conure can learn a small repertoire of words and phrases
+This bird is one of the quieter of the conure species.
+It is not known to be one of the best talkers, but with patient training, the black-capped conure can learn a small repertoire of words and phrases.

 Black-Capped Conure Colors and Markings